Dewashish-Singh213/PROJECT-NEXUS-3-TechVerse/README.md

 ## Acknowledgments

 - Special thanks to Nexus Info for the opportunity to work on this significant project during my internship.
-- Gratitude to all the mentors and colleagues who provided guidance and support throughout this journey.
+- Gratitude to all the mentors and colleagues who provided guidance and support throughout the journey.